-Brian Jeffries has served Student Legal Services as its lead attorney for the past 33 years.
-Brian received his Bachelor of Science degree from Michigan State University, and obtained his Juris Doctor from the Thomas M. Cooley Law School.
-While in law school, Brian worked as an Administrative Assistant to a Michigan State Senator and later worked with the Michigan Department of Attorney General in the Office of the Michigan Prosecuting Attorneys Coordinating Council.
+Brian has served Student Legal Services as its lead attorney for the past 35 years.
+Brian received his bachelor’s degree from Michigan State University, and obtained his Juris Doctor degree from the Thomas M. Cooley Law School.
+While in law school, Brian worked as an Administrative Assistant to a Michigan State Senator and with the Michigan Department of Attorney General in the Office of the Michigan Prosecuting Attorneys Coordinating Council.

-After law school, Jeffries opened his own law office, as well as signed on with ASMSU and COGS to begin his career at Student Legal Services.
+After law school, Brian opened his own law office as well as signed on with ASMSU and COGS to begin his career at Student Legal Services.
+Brian focused his private practice on representing the legal needs of various business entities including for-profit and nonprofit organizations and developed an emphasis in zoning and land use law.
 Brian currently maintains his practice with Student Legal Services through the law firm of Jeffries and Associates, PLLC.
-Brian has very much enjoyed devoting his practice to helping students, as well as the organizations of ASMSU and COGS, with the unique challenges and issues they present.
+Brian has very much enjoyed devoting his practice to helping students, as well as assisting the Associated Students of Michigan State University and the Council of Graduates Students with the unique challenges and issues they present.

-Jeffries is a member of the State Bar of Michigan, the Ingham County Bar Association, and has served as an Assemblyperson of the Representative Assembly of the State Bar of Michigan as well as a member of the State Bar of Michigan District E Character and Fitness Committee.
-Brian is licensed to practice law in all state courts, the U. S. District Court for the Eastern and Western Districts of Michigan, and the U. S. Sixth Circuit Court of Appeals.
+Brian is a member of the State Bar of Michigan, the Ingham County Bar Association, and has served as an Assemblyperson of the Representative Assembly of the State Bar of Michigan, as well as a member of the State Bar of Michigan District E Character and Fitness Committee.
+Brian is licensed and admitted to practice law in all State courts, the U. S. District Court for the Eastern and Western Districts of Michigan, and the U. S. Sixth Circuit Court of Appeals.

-In his spare time, Jeffries likes to wade the Pere Marquette and Manistee rivers to fish for trout, salmon, and steelhead.
-He likes to cook and bake pies, as well as work on his home, but, most of all, Brian enjoys living life with his wife, Ellen.
+In his spare time, Brian likes to wade the PM and Manistee rivers to fish for trout, salmon, and steelhead; cook and bake pies; work on his home; and, most of all, Brian enjoys living life with his wife, Ellen.

-Adam Cozort grew up in Oceana, West Virginia and graduated from Mountain State University with a degree in accounting.
-Adam then obtained his Juris Docotr from Thomas M. Cooley Law School with much of his classwork and internships focused on client advocacy and communication.
+Adam grew up in Oceana, West Virginia, and graduated from Mountain State University with a bachelor’s degree in accounting.
+Adam obtained his Juris Doctor degree from the Thomas M. Cooley Law School with much of his classwork and internships focused on client advocacy and communication.

-During law school, Adam spent a year working as a student attorney, and later a senior student attorney, for the Sixty Plus Estate Planning Clinic.
-This internship provided an opportunity to perform client intakes, prepare estate planning documents, and to supervise fellow students.
-Adam also spent a year interning for Student Legal Services.
-This internship focused heavily on client interaction and involved assisting the attorneys of Student Legal Services in the representation of students.
-He performed intakes, prepare research briefs, and assist with pretrials.
+During law school, Adam interned at the Sixty Plus Estate Planning Clinic where he performed client intakes, prepared estate planning documents, and supervised fellow students as a senior student manager.
+Adam also interned with Student Legal Services at Michigan State University.
+This internship focused primarily on client interaction and involved assisting attorneys in the representation of students.
+He conducted intake interviews, prepared research briefs, and assisted with pretrials.

-Upon graduation, Adam would join a law firm practicing estate planning.
-When an opportunity to rejoin Student Legal Services was presented, the time spent interning with the group made it an easy decision to return.
-He has served in this position for the past three years and enjoys the opportunity to work with students on the wide variety of issues that approach the office.
+Upon graduation, Adam joined a law firm practicing estate planning and, subsequently, accepted a position in the Detroit area reviewing and analyzing contracts.
+When an opportunity to rejoin Student Legal Services was presented, the time spent interning there and the desire to help students made it an easy decision to return.
+Adam has served in this position for the past 4 years and has enjoyed the opportunity to work with students and ASMSU and COGS on a wide variety of issues and concerns.